lazerbeam-dev/lazerbeam-dev/README.md

 - 💬 Ask me about creating something

-- 🌈 Fun fact: I once did a month long experiment with saying loving/hating things to rice
+- 🌈 Fun fact: I once did a month long experiment with saying loving/hating things to rice and the results will blow your mind